-The Sunderland Phoenix Project was established in 2000 and is delivered in collaboration and partnership between TWFRS and Sunderland Youth Offending Service (YOS).
+The Sunderland Phoenix Programme was established in 2000 and is delivered in collaboration and partnership between TWFRS, Strengthening Families and Sunderland Youth Offending Service (YOS).

 Ultimately, addressing these areas leads to better attendance in school and more potential employment opportunities.

 The first course in the programme is the Phoenix, a 4 day course in which students don fire kit and engage in practical training based on the firefighter.
 The course culminates in an end of course presentation and drill where students perform in front of the families and receive there certificates from the Mayor and Mayoress of Sunderland.

 The second course in the programme is the Respect course and to meet the criteria to attend students must stay out of trouble with the police, show improved behaviour at home and in school for a period of 3 months.
 This course is 2 days.